InvincibleWyq/ChatVID/README.md

 mim install mmengine mmcv mmaction2
 ```

 You will also need to install [ffmpeg](https://ffmpeg.org) for Whisper.
-Note that if Whisper encounters permission errors, you may need to specify the `DATA_GYM_CACHE_DIR` to your writable cache directory.
+Note that if Whisper encounters permission errors, you may need to specify environment variable `DATA_GYM_CACHE_DIR='/YourRootDir/ChatVID/.cache'`, a writable cache directory.
 <!-- # change the scenic/dataset_lib/video_ops.py and scenic/train_lib_deprecated/train_utils.py -->

 ## Setting Up Checkpoints 📦